aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/20-experiment-console/_index.en.md

 #### Creating template without stop conditions

-Scroll to the bottom of the template definition page.
-Optionally add a new tag `Name` with value `FisWorkshopTerminateAsg-1` and select "Create experiment template".
+Scroll to the bottom of the template definition page and select "Create experiment template".

-{{< img "create-template-3-create.en.png" "Name and create experiment template" >}}
+{{< img "create-template-3-create.en.png" "Create experiment template" >}}

 Since we didn't specify a stop condition we receive a warning.
 This is ok, for this experiment we don't need a stop condition.
 Type `create` in the text box as indicated and select "Create experiment template".